Airport-Data.com

 More photos of G-AXDN

-• G-AXDN @ EGSU - BAC-Aerospatiale Concorde 101.
-Owned by the Duxford Aviation Society in AirSpace, Imperial War Museum Duxford, July 2013. - by Malcolm Clarke by Malcolm Clarke @ EGSU
+• G-AXDN @ EGSU - BAC-Aerospatiale Concorde 101 prototype.
+In the AirSpace hangar, Imperial War Museum Duxford, July 2013. - by Malcolm Clarke by Malcolm Clarke @ EGSU

 • G-AXDN @ EGSU - The third of the six aircraft used in the extensive testing program, it was donated to the Duxford Aviation Society and flown to Duxford on August 20th 1977.
 This shot depicts the Moses Lake logo where it conducted de-icing system tests - by Chris Hall by Chris Hall @ EGSU